Additional Information for Parents

 This page provides information on additional topics that are important to parents with children participating in the Argo Adventure Kids Camp.

-If medication of any type (over the counter or prescription) is required, it must be administered by the Recreation and Wellness summer camp staff.
+If medication of any type (over the counter or prescription) is required, it must be administered by the Recreation summer camp staff.
 An Individual Participant Release must be completed by the parent/guardian.
 Medical information will be listed on this form and must be returned to the summer camp staff by the first day of the camp session.
 All medication must be in its original container.

 Accidents & Emergencies